Ruiyun/cljain/README.md

 cljain
 =========

-The cljain is an abstraction layer sitting on top of JAIN-SIP.
+The cljain is an abstraction layer sitting on top of [JAIN-SIP].
 It let's you use it as [Clojure] way.

 Installation